Georgia Southern Eagles football: Appalachian State

-The makings of the rivalry truly began when the Mountaineers beat the Eagles in the quarterfinals of the 1987 I-AA Playoffs.
 Since Georgia Southern joined Appalachian State in the Southern Conference in 1993, the schools have played each other annually in football.
 Both teams are now members of the Sun Belt Conference.
-Appalachian State leads the series 20–16–1 through the 2022 season.
-It is considered by many to be the most passionate and competitive rivalry in the Sun Belt Conference, and one of the most underrated rivalries in all of college football.
+Appalachian State leads the series 21–16–1 through the 2024 season.

 Georgia State

-Georgia Southern and Georgia State have only competed against each other in football since 2014.
-The series with Georgia State is 3–6 through the 2022 season.
+Georgia Southern and Georgia State have competed against each other in football since 2014.
+Georgia State leads the series 6–5 through the 2024 season.

 Traditions

 Nickname

 The athletics teams of Georgia Southern University are referred to as the Eagles.
 However, the school has gone by a number of different nicknames.
 From as early as 1907 the teams of the then First District A&M school were referred to as the Culture to reflect the agricultural background of the school.
 From 1924 to 1941, the nickname was the Blue Tide.
 After World War II, athletic teams were referred to as the Professors reflecting the school's status as a teacher-training college.
 However, in 1959 when the school was renamed Georgia Southern College, a student vote was held to determine the new mascot; among the 104 entries, voters chose Eagles over Colonels by a narrow margin.
 In 1997, a contest was held to select the official name of the mascot, incoming freshman Imen Edmond and Heidi Barber won with the name GUS.